LoganBolton/MNIST_ML/README.md

-# VisionML
+Messing around with the MNIST dataset

-Messing around with Computer Vision combined with Machine Learning
+98% prediction rate for images